flaneurette/tiny-shop/README.md

 # Backups
 Tiny Shop makes (real-time) automatic backups of the JSON database each time a product is added, changed or removed.

+# SEO
+Tiny Shop creates SEO friendly URL's of all products.

 # JSON values and params example:

 ```